mas6y6/PyMC/README.md

 # Python PyPi Packages used for the installer

-1. Requests
+1. requests

-2. Progressbar 2
+2. urllib

-3. Getkey
+3. ttkbootstrap

-4. Pyinputplus
+4. tkinter

-5. Urllib

 More packages may be used for later versions